<> <> <> <>

 The main effects of this is on health and fitness levels - i.e. not expending enough energy in the day and putting on weight.
 Your posture is going to suffer, as well as your eyes.
 But you knew that.

-There are also the long-term health issues specifically associated with chronic stress, like high blood pressure and diabetes.
+There are also the long-term health issues specifically associated with chronic stress.
 Again, you know about this.
 Be mindful of letting things get out of hand if you're working hard.

 Regaining perspective